ajbanjara/Wireshark/Thrift.md

 The last parameter (after the ett tree for the targetted element) also get more visible here (it can be used in container as well, depending on the type of elements):

 * Most of the time, it’s not used and `TMFILL` provides a default initialization.
-* The ending `, NULL` has been introduced in Wireshark {Work-in-Progress}, do not use it until Wireshark 4.2 included.
+* The ending `, NULL` has been introduced in Wireshark 4.4, do not use it until Wireshark 4.2 included.
 * For binary fields, we provide the expected encoding with `{ .encoding = ENC_SOMETHING }, NULL`.
   * When a binary is just a binary object, we can use the `TMRAW` helper defined earlier.
   * When it is a standard UTF-8 string (as per Thrift specifications), we can use the `TMUTF8` helper.